How to Detox Heavy Metals

 While there are certain ways to minimize your exposure, such as following a healing diet (here) and using non-toxic bath and cleaning formulas, it is imperative that you take steps to help your body remove toxins on a daily basis.

 To read more in-depth about these strategies, read my article: 10 Daily Detoxification Strategies

-When it comes to removing heavy metals from the body, there are three factors to be considered:
+When it comes to detox heavy metals from the body, there are three factors to be considered:

-1. The body’s ability to excrete heavy metals via the elimination organs (liver, kidneys, skin, and gut)
+1. The body’s ability to excrete and detox heavy metals via the elimination organs (liver, kidneys, skin, and gut)

 2. Removal of the metal at the cellular level

 3. Restoration of the minerals that compete with heavy metals for cellular binding spots.

 In order to effectively detoxify the body, you must be able to perform all of these functions.
 In chronically ill and inflamed individuals, there is often an inhibited ability to do both of these things.
 When you have cellular inflammation, it is particularly difficult to remove metals at the cellular level because the cell gets less efficient at transporting materials in and out of the cell membrane.
 Luckily, there are reliable ways of supporting both processes.

 This detoxification support pack is great for everyday processing and removal of active toxins in the body (those that are not trapped in tissues).
 It is designed to upregulate detoxification pathways, lower cellular inflammation, and restore cellular vitality.